mattfeltonma/azure-backup-demo/README.md

 # Azure Backup Demonstration

 ## Overview
 This repository includes a variety of artifacts that can be used to learn and demonstrate a subset of capabilities for [Azure Backup](https://docs.microsoft.com/en-us/azure/backup/backup-overview).
 Azure Backup is the native backup solution in the Microsoft Azure cloud.
 It provides backup functionality for workloads running in Azure or on-premises.
 A detailed listing of which workloads are supported are documented in the [public documentation](https://docs.microsoft.com/en-us/azure/backup/backup-support-matrix).
-This artifacts in this repository cover **only** the following use cases:
+The artifacts in this repository cover **only** the following use cases:

 * Azure Virtual Machines
 * Azure Managed Disks